JoshCap20/areion/README.md

 orchestrator = DefaultOrchestrator(max_workers=3)

 # Build the server with whatever components you want.
-Only the router is required.
+Nothing is required.
 server = AreionServer()
             .with_orchestrator(orchestrator)
             .with_router(router)